WishingWell13/PrivacySyllabus-PrivacyCourseExtraction/README.md

 ## Setup

 1. **Install required Python packages:**
-   `pip install selenium beautifulsoup4 pandas requests webdriver-manager chromedriver-autoinstaller`
+   `pip install selenium beautifulsoup4 pandas requests webdriver-manager chromedriver-autoinstaller lxml`

 2. Ensure ChromeDriver is installed and compatible with your version of Chrome.
 The scripts use chromedriver-autoinstaller to handle this automatically.